LeoriumDev/leorium/content/about.md

 showNavigation: false
 ---

-# About Bloat-Free
+# About Leorium

-Welcome to Bloat-Free, a minimalist blog focused on delivering content without unnecessary bloat.
-This site is designed to be fast, accessible, and easy to read.
+Welcome to my website :).

 ## Contact